What Is a Pocket Listing and Why Would a Seller Use One?

 Simply put, with a pocket listing, a home for sale isn’t marketed through the usual public channels.
 Instead, the agent finds a buyer through word of mouth and their own private network — keeping the listing in their proverbial “pocket.”

-“I can’t say I love pocket listings,” says Margaret Wilcox, a top real estate agent serving Hartford County, Connecticut, and a real estate agent of more than 20 years.
+“I can’t say I love pocket listings,” says Margaret Wilcox, a top real estate agent serving Hartford County, Connecticut, and a real estate agent of 25 years.
 “It isn’t exactly the best-case scenario for the seller.”

 Let’s look closer at pocket listings and how they differ from a traditional sale.